 A laptop will keep any applications running in the background that you have open but not in normal circumstances.
 You should be able to change the power settings so that your laptop does not support this.

 It should be possible for you to decrease the brightness of your laptop screen in the power settings.
 Screen brightness consumes quite a lot of power and usually, a lower setting is acceptable to use.
 You don’t want to strain your eyes, of course, but there will be a reduced brightness setting that you find acceptable.
 Dim your screen a bit as it will help to make your battery last longer.

 Disconnect Accessories you are not using

-Although a wireless mouse may be a convenient thing for you to use, it will draw a lot more power than the conventional touch pad you find with laptops.
+Although a wireless mouse may be convenient for you to use, it will draw a lot more power than the conventional touchpad you find with laptops.
 So consider using the touchpad only when you do not have a mains outlet to power your laptop.

 Is your Laptop running at its optimum?